Media Mining Memory – Nigeria

 🌍 Place-based exhibits from Enugu

 This site is part of a larger research project on abandoned mines, environmental memory, and community contestation in Eastern Nigeria.
-It is openly shared for classroom use, collaborative annotation, and further research.

 Data & Maps